-The Fair Housing Act of 1968 split Fannie Mae into two separate corporations: (1) the current Fannie Mae, to purchase "conventional" (non-Government-backed) mortgages that conform to specific underwriting standards; and (2) Ginnie Mae, to focus on creating a MBS market by providing a guaranty backed by the full faith and credit of the United States for the timely payment of monthly principal and interest (P&I) on MBS secured by pools of loans guaranty is invoked only when an Issuer defaults on its ability to make that timely monthly payment of P&I.
+The Fair Housing Act of 1968 split Fannie Mae into two separate corporations: (1) the current Fannie Mae, to purchase "conventional" (non-Government-backed) mortgages that conform to specific underwriting standards; and (2) Ginnie Mae, to focus on creating a MBS market by providing a guaranty backed by the full faith and credit of the United States for the timely payment of monthly principal and interest (P&I) on MBS secured by pools of loans guaranteed or insured by the Federal Government.
+This guaranty is invoked only when an Issuer1 defaults on its ability to make that timely monthly payment of P&I.

 U.S. agencies insuring or guaranteeing the underlying mortgages include: the Federal Housing Administration (FHA), the Department of Housing and Urban Development's (HUD) Office of Public and Indian Housing (PIH), the Department of Veterans Affairs' (VA) Home Loan Program, and the Department of Agriculture's (USDA) Rural Housing Service Single Family, Multifamily, and Community Facilities guaranteed loan programs (Rural Development, or RD).
 Ginnie Mae remains a self-financing, wholly owned U.S. Government corporation within HUD.
-Ginnie Mae's creation eliminated the U.S. Treasury's need to provide funding for Federal Government loan programs; and today, Ginnie Mae remains the primary financing mechanism for all Government-insured or Governmentguaranteed mortgages.
+Ginnie Mae's creation eliminated the U.S. Treasury's need to provide funding for Federal Government loan programs; and today, Ginnie Mae remains the primary financing mechanism for all Government-insured or Government-guaranteed mortgages.